fvdnabee/cyclemap-tf/README.md

 Running the cyclemap container as an ECS service on EC2 was chosen as this is eligible for the AWS Free tier.
 Note however that Amazon EC2 is only free for 12 months.
 An external MongoDB service is used (mongodb atlas) where the M0 cluster is forever free.
-You might want to configure an [AWS montly budget alert](https://console.aws.amazon.com/billing/home#/budgets/).
+You might want to configure an [AWS monthly budget alert](https://console.aws.amazon.com/billing/home#/budgets/).

 ## AWS services